Mirabella Development Corporation

 Mathias Place

-Mirabella Construction is providing services at cost with no profit.
+Mirabella Construction Corporation is providing services at cost with no profit.
 The team assisted in finding the site, negotiating the deal, managing the design and applications to government, and will see the project through to completion and occupancy.
 All procurement is transparent.

 This project is designed to achieve the TGS Version 4 environmental standards and the building aims to be certified accessible per the Rick Hansen Foundation (RHF) accessibility certification program.